johndoe31415/biblint/README.md

 DBLP load.
 I'll politely ask for you not to disable it.
 I would hate for them to discontinue their incredibly useful machine-readable interface.
 Don't ruin it for everyone, please. :-)

-### License
-biblint is licensed under the GNU General Public License version 3.
-A copy of the license should be included in the package in the LICENSE file.